It’s late Christmas Eve when this story begins.

 In the home of Matilda and Monica, twins!
-Identical sisters, who look just the same… Are worried that Santa may not know their names!
+Identical sisters, who look just the same, are worried that Santa may not know their names!

-When visiting Santa out at the big Mall.
+When visiting Santa out at the big mall.
 They stood next to him confidently tall.
 “Matilda, you are quite a gymnast,” he said.
-I like your fine medal that hangs by your bed, And, Monica’s trophy from her last recital; You’re quite a pianist; there is no denial.”
+“I like your fine medal that hangs by your bed, And, Monica’s trophy from her last recital; You’re quite a pianist; there is no denial.”

-As Mom and Dad slept, the girls crawled quietly… To position themselves ‘neath their bright Christmas tree Momma knew they were anxious; so, she’d understand; And, she said that Santa’s a twin’s biggest fan.
+As mom and dad slept, the girls crawled quietly to position themselves ‘neath their bright Christmas tree.
+Momma knew they were anxious, so she’d understand.
+And she said that Santa’s a twin’s biggest fan.
 They waited for hours not making a peep.
 But, before they knew it, the twins fell asleep.

 Cynthia F. Panks, age 63 is the proud grandmother to two sets of twins!
 Writing is one of her favorite past times.
 She had two daughters who both delivered twins!
 Madison and Mackenzi are 14-years-old.
 Sydney and Shelby are 7-years-old.
 She wanted to write a Christmas poem on the uniqueness of being a twin since there weren’t many holiday-themed poems or songs for twins.

 - Having twins during the COVID-19 Pandemic?
 Expert advice on what to expect - July 20, 2020

 - World Down Syndrome Day: March 21st - March 21, 2020